nwisnie/SWARMS_sem2/README.md

 <br/>
 view https://github.com/microsoft/AirSim-NeurIPS2019-Drone-Racing for more information on the simulation we are using<br/>
 <br/>
-These scripts were written in my second semester as a member of the team
+These scripts were mostly written in my second semester as a member of the team